rohan-sharma82/visionagri/README.md

 **Technologies Used:**
 - **Frontend:**
   - **Next.js & React:** Chosen for its high-performance, server-first approach.
-We leverage Next.js App Router and Server Components to minimize client-side JavaScript, ensuring the app is fast and responsive even on low-bandwidth connections common in rural areas.
+We leverage the Next.js App Router and Server Components to minimize client-side JavaScript, ensuring the app is fast and responsive even on low-bandwidth connections.
   - **Tailwind CSS & ShadCN UI:** This combination allows for rapid development of a modern, accessible, and aesthetically pleasing user interface.
-ShadCN provides a library of pre-built, customizable components that accelerate UI development.
+  - **Recharts:** Used for creating the interactive market price analysis charts on the dashboard.

 - **AI & Backend:**
   - **Google Genkit:** The core of our AI backend.
 Genkit enables us to create robust, observable, and tool-enabled AI flows.
-It orchestrates calls to various models and external APIs (like the WeatherAPI), making our AI agents more powerful and grounded in real-world data.
+It orchestrates calls to various models and external APIs (like the WeatherAPI), making our AI agents more powerful.
-  - **Google AI Platform (Gemini Models):** We use the powerful Gemini family of models for their state-of-the-art multi-modal capabilities, handling everything from complex reasoning for the AI Farmer Assistant to image analysis for disease and animal classification.
+  - **Google AI Platform (Gemini Models):** We use the powerful Gemini family of models for their state-of-the-art multi-modal capabilities, handling everything from complex reasoning for the AI Assistant to market data analysis and image classification.

-- **Database/Storage:**
+- **Database:**
-  - The current prototype is designed to be **highly scalable and stateless**.
-It uses client-side `localStorage` for persisting non-critical data like chat history, minimizing backend dependencies.
-For a full-scale application, this architecture can be seamlessly extended with a robust database like **PostgreSQL** or **MongoDB** to manage user data and persistent storage.
+  - **Vercel Postgres:** A serverless PostgreSQL database used to store and manage user data, including chat history for the AI Farmer Assistant.
+This enables persistence and personalization features like the user dashboard.

 - **Hosting:**
-  - **Vercel:** The ideal platform for deploying Next.js applications.
-Vercel provides a seamless CI/CD pipeline, global CDN, and serverless functions, ensuring our application is scalable, reliable, and performant worldwide.
+  - **Vercel:** The ideal platform for deploying Next.js applications, providing a seamless CI/CD pipeline, global CDN, and serverless functions for scalability and performance.

-- **APIs:**
+- **APIs & Tools:**
-  - **WeatherAPI:** Used as a Genkit Tool to provide real-time, location-specific weather data, making our AI's advice more accurate and context-aware.
+  - **WeatherAPI Tool:** A Genkit Tool that provides real-time, location-specific weather data, making our AI's advice more accurate and context-aware.
+  - **Market Price Tool:** A Genkit Tool (currently using mock data) to simulate fetching historical crop price data, which is then analyzed by an AI flow.

 **Methodology & Flowchart:**

 **User Interaction Flow:**
-*A farmer opens AgriVision AI and selects a feature (e.g., AI Assistant, Crop Prediction, Disease ID).*
+*A farmer opens AgriVision AI and selects a feature (e.g., AI Assistant, Dashboard, Crop Prediction).*
-*The user provides input via text, form data, or an image upload.*
+*The user provides input via text, forms, or image uploads.
+For the dashboard, a simulated login retrieves the user's profile.*
 *The Next.js frontend securely sends the data to the appropriate server-side Genkit flow.*

 **Genkit AI Flow (Backend):**
-*The specific Genkit flow is invoked (e.g., `getFarmingAdviceFlow`, `predictCropYieldFlow`).*
+*The specific Genkit flow is invoked (e.g., `getFarmingAdviceFlow`, `getMarketPriceAnalysisFlow`).*
-*The flow can use **Tools** to call external services, like fetching real-time weather from the WeatherAPI.*
+*The flow can use **Tools** to call external services, like fetching real-time weather or historical market prices.*
-*It then calls the appropriate Google Gemini model (language for text analysis, vision for image analysis) with a structured prompt.*
+*It then calls the appropriate Google Gemini model with a structured prompt.*
-*The AI model processes the input and returns a structured JSON output (e.g., advice, prediction, diagnosis).*
+*The AI model processes the input and returns a structured JSON output (e.g., advice, prediction, diagnosis, analysis).*
-*This result is sent back to the user's screen and can be rendered as text, charts, or audio.*
+*This result is sent back to the user's screen and rendered as text, charts, or audio.*
+*For the AI Assistant, conversations are saved to and retrieved from the Vercel Postgres database.*

-**(A flowchart image would be ideal here, showing the path from User -> Next.js Frontend -> Genkit Flow (with optional Tools like WeatherAPI) -> Google AI -> Genkit Flow -> User)**
+**(A flowchart image would be ideal here, showing User -> Next.js -> Genkit Flow (with Tools) -> Google AI -> DB -> User)**

 ![Flowchart Placeholder](https://picsum.photos/800/400?data-ai-hint=flowchart+diagram)